terminalforlife/BashConfig/README.md

 Here are some of the features I get out of this, as of 2020-01-28:

   * Lots of user-side tweaks available, via `.inputrc`.
-  * Lad, a tool to list and describe functions and/or aliases, is included.
-  * Both `.bash_functions` and `.bash_aliases` included, with plenty inside.
+  * A `.bash_functions` file included, with many useful functions.
-  * Customized `.bashrc` with a custom git prompt -- see also: GitSAP.
+  * Customized `.bashrc` with a written-from-scratch git(1) prompt.
-  * Within these files is code written with Bash's POSIX mode in mind.
+  * All code in this repository aims to keep to BASH's POSIX mode.
-  * Functions and aliases are situational, applying only when valid.
+  * Many functions are situational, applying only when valid.
-  * Several useful shell options (`shopt`) and settings (`set`) are enabled.
+  * Many useful shell options (`shopt`) and settings (`set`) are enabled.
-  * Subtle, consistent colors -- absolutely no rainbows can be found over here!
+  * Subtle, consistent colors -- no rainbows will be found over here!
-  * Various lesser-known `export` usages, such as for the `ps` and `time` tools.
+  * Various lesser-known `export` usages, like for the `ps` and `time` tools.
   * A fresh lick of paint is applied to man pages, making for an easier read.
-  * The massively-useful ability to use `sudo` even on aliases and functions.

 # Do You Have Any Questions?